okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 3. Using volumes

 It can also contain full config files eg. a webserver config file.
 Then that file can then be mounted using volumes where the application expects its config file.

+This was you can `inject` config settings into containers without changing the container itself.